“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 I wanted to stick with my gut feeling, and move forward with this idea.
 So, it was decided: I was going to launch a pineapple store.

 Finding Products to Sell

 Now that I’d decided on the niche for my store, it was time to start researching some products.

-I started by checking both Amazon and AliExpress to check if the pineapple products which were available.
+I started by checking Amazon to gauge if the pineapple products were available.